patpatwithhat/Twitter-Bot/README.md

 In the params.json the id of the last tweets gets saved to not redirect the same tweet multiple times.

 # Sources
-Check out for a basic understanding of the Twitter API: Level Up Developer: https://www.youtube.com/watch?v=0gFzUYSbJwY Used for WhatsApp connection: https://www.callmebot.com/blog/free-api-whatsapp-messages/
+Check out for a basic understanding of the Twitter API: Level Up Developer: https://www.youtube.com/watch?v=0gFzUYSbJwY <br>
+Used for WhatsApp connection: https://www.callmebot.com/blog/free-api-whatsapp-messages/